emissary-ingress/emissary/user-guide/grpc.md

 ```

 `grpc.ssl_channel_credentials(root_certificates=None, private_key=None, certificate_chain=None)`returns the root certificate that will be used to validate the certificate and public key sent by Ambassador.
-The default values of `None` tells gRPC runtime to grab the root cert from the default location packaged with gRPC and ignore the private key and certificate chain fields.
+The default values of `None` tells gRPC runtime to grab the root certificate from the default location packaged with gRPC and ignore the private key and certificate chain fields.

 Refer to the Ambassador [TLS termination guide](/user-guide/tls-termination.html) for more information on the TLS module.